james7132/Hourai/README.md

 ### Commands
 The following are a non-comprehensive list of all commands that Hourai provides.
 Some of them require specific permissions on Hourai and/or the user using the command.
 For the required permissions:
-* Unmarked - Both DrumBot and the user invoking the command need the permission.
+* Unmarked - Both Hourai and the user invoking the command need the permission.
 * Marked with an asterisk (*) - Only the user invoking the command needs the permission.
 * Marked with a carrot (^) - Only Hourai needs the permission.